-My visit two weeks earlier to the Wolfe Property rekindled my long-held interest in kayaking the length of Hood Canal.
+My visit two weeks earlier to the Wolfe Property rekindled my longstanding interest in kayaking the length of Hood Canal.
 Launching from Belfair State Park at the south end, I paddled over the course of two and a half days to Port Ludlow at the north end, a distance of some sixty-seven miles (108 km).

 Howe Sound in British Columbia is often erroneously described as North America’s southernmost fiord.
 Some tourism boosters advance even more overheated claims.
 In the words of one air-tour company, “[Y]ou won’t find a single fjord on earth below the latitude of the Howe Sound—which makes it a very special place indeed.”